AntonioGr7/pratical-llms/README.md

 For further resources and support, feel free to reach out to the community or refer to the following:

-- [BitandBytes Library Documentation](https://github.com/TimDettmers/bitsandbytes): Learn more about the BitandBytes library for quantization.
+- [BitandBytes GitHub Repository](https://github.com/TimDettmers/bitsandbytes): Learn more about the BitandBytes library for quantization.
 - [Auto-GPTQ GitHub Repository](https://github.com/AutoGPTQ/AutoGPTQ): Access the auto-gptq library for GPTQ format quantization.

-## Contributors

-This repository is maintained by [Your Name] and contributions from the community are welcome.
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
+- [ExLlamaV2 GitHub Repository](https://github.com/turboderp/exllamav2): Learn more about the ExLlamaV2 library for quantization and fast inference.

 Happy learning and experimenting with LLMs! 🚀